Green Dragon Apple

 Santa Claus melon season is late spring and summer.
 During the winter months, Santa Claus melons are shipped from South America.

 The green and gold speckled Santa Claus melon resembles a small football-shaped watermelon.
-Its flesh is succulent in texture with a mildly sweet flavor and equally subtle fragrance.
-The color of its hard shell is a sign of this melon's ripeness.
-The brighter the yellow, the riper and sweeter it is.
-The ripest Santa Claus melon will have a soft blossom end that yields to gentle pressure and a vibrant yellow hue.
-Because of its thick skin, this melon doesn't release a signifying aroma when ripe.
-An average Santa Claus melon weighs five pounds.
+Its flesh is pale green to white in color and has a succulent texture with a mildly sweet flavor.
+The color of its hard shell will be varying shades of green and yellow depending upon variety.
+Typically the brighter the yellow of the melon rind, the riper and sweeter it is.
+Its exterior skin is wrinkled, a distinguishing feature of the Santa Claus melon.
+Its fragrance is subtle as a result of its thick skin, meaning that unlike many other melons it will not release a signifying aroma when ripe.
+The ripest Santa Claus melon will have a soft blossom end that yields to gentle pressure and its skin will be a vibrant yellow hue.

 Recipes that include Santa Claus Melon.
 One is easiest, three is harder.

 |Sippity Sup||Melon Caprese Salad|